 There are three streams of delegated review:

 1. Research projects involving minimal risk that proposes a prospective collection of data involving families or staff.
-The appropriate authorization from the manager responsible for the staff or the clinical population involved in the study is required.
 Complete the Application Form for Prospective Studies involving Minimal Risk (e.g.; Surveys, Quality of Life Questionnaires, Non-Invasive Procedures).

 2. Retrospective chart reviews/secondary analysis of clinical samples.
 Complete the Application Form for Retrospective Chart Review and Secondary Use of Clinical Data or Biological Samples.